seamusdemora/PiFormulae/UsefulShellTricks.md

    $ printf "Houston, we have a problem!" | sudo tee /etc/issue.net > /dev/null
    ```

+If you're interested, this [Q&A on SO](https://stackoverflow.com/questions/82256/how-do-i-use-sudo-to-redirect-output-to-a-location-i-dont-have-permission-to-wr) has much more on this subject.

 ### Refresh shell configuration without restarting: